isomerpages/moe-chongfu/_curriculum/Mother Tongue/Malay Department.md

 ![](/images/ML%209.png)

-**Malay Language Seminar (Seminar Bahasa Melayu)**
+<b><u>Malay Language Seminar (Seminar Bahasa Melayu)</u></b>

-Chongfu School was invited by the Malay Language Centre of Singapore (MLCS) to display the unique teaching and learning of the Malay Language Composition in the Malay Language Seminar 2014: ‘Menggunakan Model Metakognitif dalam Pengajaran dan Pembelajaran Penulisan Karangan Bergambar (Darjah 3 hingga 6)’.
-Seminar Bahasa Melayu aims to provide a national sharing platform for teachers to showcase or share their unique yet effective of teaching and learning materials of the Malay Language.
+<p style="text-align:justify">Chongfu School was invited by the Malay Language Centre of Singapore (MLCS) to display the unique teaching and learning of the Malay Language Composition in the Malay Language Seminar 2014: ‘Menggunakan Model Metakognitif dalam Pengajaran dan Pembelajaran Penulisan Karangan Bergambar (Darjah 3 hingga 6)’.
+Seminar Bahasa Melayu aims to provide a national sharing platform for teachers to showcase or share their unique yet effective of teaching and learning materials of the Malay Language.</p>

-**Comments from participants:**
+<b>Comments from participants:</b>

-‘I have the opportunity to share what I have learnt in school.’ – Putri Salsabila, 6 United
+‘I have the opportunity to share what I have learnt in school.’ <i><b>– Putri Salsabila, 6 United</b></i>

-‘Several Malay Language teachers, including Senior Teachers from other schools gave positive reviews about our unique strategy.’ – Cikgu Nor Adilah
+‘Several Malay Language teachers, including Senior Teachers from other schools gave positive reviews about our unique strategy.’ <i><b>– Cikgu Nor Adilah</b></i>

 ![](/images/ML%2010.png)

-**3\.
-COMPETITIONS**
+<b>3\.
+COMPETITIONS</b>

-**National Poetry Recitation (Pesta Syair)**
+<b><u>National Poetry Recitation (Pesta Syair)</u></b>

-4 participants from Primary 4 and Primary 5 took part in the National Poetry Recitation 2013, organized by Geylang Serai Community Centre.
-Pesta Syair aims to provide a platform for primary school pupils to showcase their poetry talent.
+<p style="text-align:justify">4 participants from Primary 4 and Primary 5 took part in the National Poetry Recitation 2013, organized by Geylang Serai Community Centre.
+Pesta Syair aims to provide a platform for primary school pupils to showcase their poetry talent.</p>

-Comments from participants:
+<b>Comments from participants:</b>

-‘I did not expect to be the champion!’ – Muhammad Idris, 5 United
+‘I did not expect to be the champion!’ <i><b>– Muhammad Idris, 5 United</b></i>

-‘I’ll train harder for next year’s competition.’ – Uzma Humaira, 4 Gracious
+‘I’ll train harder for next year’s competition.’ <i><b>– Uzma Humaira, 4 Gracious</b></i>

 ![](/images/ML%2011.png)

-Northern Malay Language Fiesta (Pesta Bahasa Utara)
+<b><u>Northern Malay Language Fiesta (Pesta Bahasa Utara)</u></b>

-Participants from Primary 1 to Primary 6 took part in the Northern Malay Language Fiesta 2014, organized by North 2 (N2) Cluster PLT (ML) Primary School, Co-chaired by Cikgu Mohamed Hizammuddin.
-Pesta Bahasa Utara aims to provide a platform for primary school pupils to showcase their talent in Malay literature for children.
+<p style="text-align:justify">Participants from Primary 1 to Primary 6 took part in the Northern Malay Language Fiesta 2014, organized by North 2 (N2) Cluster PLT (ML) Primary School, Co-chaired by Cikgu Mohamed Hizammuddin.
+Pesta Bahasa Utara aims to provide a platform for primary school pupils to showcase their talent in Malay literature for children.</p>

-**Comments from participants:**
+<b>Comments from participants:</b>

-‘My P2 friends and I won the Cerita Rakyat category!’ – Asheefa Anees Hameed, 2 Respectful.
+‘My P2 friends and I won the Cerita Rakyat category!’ <i><b>– Asheefa Anees Hameed, 2 Respectful.</b></i>

-‘I’ll put in more effort so that I can be the champion next year!’ – Muhammad Kabir, 5 United
+‘I’ll put in more effort so that I can be the champion next year!’ <i><b>– Muhammad Kabir, 5 United</b></i>

 ![](/images/ML%2012.png)